How to Choose a Down Comforter - DuvetHow to Choose a Down Comforter, courtesy of St. Geneve: Down Comforters & Pillows:

 St. Geneve Down Comforters can be found at this link: St. Geneve Down Comforters

-Given proper care, a high quality duvet will last for 20, 25, 30 years or more.
+Given proper care, a high quality down comforter will last for 20, 25, 30 years or more.

-Then it can be recovered into a new casing and last for even longer.
-It
+Then it can be recovered into a new casing (aka Ticking) and last for even longer.
+A quality down duvet

 will be a pleasure to use each and every night.
 A cheap low quality